Big Open Science Podcast

 This podcast highlights various themes surrounding Open Science, including innovations in scholarly communication, ethical considerations, and infrastructural developments within the SSH realm, with episodes featuring discussions around the OPERAS Innovation Lab and the SCIROS project, shedding light on challenges, community engagement, and sustainable practices in open research.

-The Big Open Science Podcast focuses on the topic of Open Science within the context of the humanities and social sciences (SSH).
+The Big Open Science Podcast (BigOS) focuses on the topic of Open Science within the context of the humanities and social sciences (SSH).
 It explores the theoretical, practical, and infrastructural aspects of Open Science, addressing key questions such as its ethical foundations, its global and institutional practices, or open research infrastructures.

 Content includes: research findings, case studies, interviews with experts, and reflections on workshops and study visits conducted as part of the Centre of Digital Humanities’s projects.